sods/tutorials/_posts/2014-10-06-navier-stokes.md

 ---
 layout: post
+title: Mathematics and Computer Science
+categories:
-title: Navier Stokes Equations
+- Navier Stokes
+- differential equations
+- n-gram models
+- incompleteness theorems
+- Principia Mathematica
+- Turing test
+- Barber paradox
 ---
 We talked about [*Navier Stokes equations*](http://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) and how they are a mathematical abstraction of the world around us.
 We talked about how such differential equations cannot necessarily be solved in practice, and therefore we need to form numerical solutions.
-We mentioned that the Met office solves these equations on 1km^2^ sized grids across UK for weather prediction.
+We mentioned that the Met office solves these equations on 1km^2 sized grids across UK for weather prediction.
 We discussed a little what uncertainty meant in this context, and how modelling could have a deterministic part and a stochastic part.